 Ideally, you’ll order from a reputable online nursery or mail order catalog, which will only have these plants available for sale during the appropriate time to plant them.
-However, if you do receive your bare root bleeding heart plants early enough to plant them, you can keep them cool and moist in the refrigerator for a few weeks until you are able to.
-Another option would be to plant them in pots and transplant in the garden later.
+However, if you do receive your bare root bleeding heart plants too early to plant them, you can keep them cool and moist in the refrigerator for a few weeks until you are able to.
+Another option would be to plant them in pots and transplant them into the garden later.

 How to Plant a Bare Root Bleeding Heart

 Bleeding heart grows best in a location with light shade.
 They do well in any average garden soil, though they prefer it to be slightly acidic.
 They cannot tolerate heavy clay or soggy soil, and they are susceptible to root and crown rots in these conditions.